50 Interesting & Fun Facts About Louisiana State You Should Know

 New Orleans has modern-day "vampires"

 One of the most unique state facts about Louisiana is its division of regions.
-While most states have their lands separated into counties, Louisiana does things differently.
+While most states separate their lands into counties, Louisiana does things differently.

 The Saint Louis Cemetery draws over 100,000 visitors a year